-The Municipal Utilities Department (MUD) provides water service to residents and businesses in the North and South Stockton areas.
+The Municipal Utilities Department (MUD) provides water service to residents and businesses in North and South Stockton areas.
 The City operates the water utility under a permit issued by the State Water Resources Control Board, Division of Drinking Water.

-For questions about the water rate adjustment or the Proposition 218 process, please submit a Service Request through Ask Stockton.
+For questions about the water rate adjustment or Proposition 218 process, please submit a Service Request through Ask Stockton.

 Links to information and documents presented at Special Council Meeting:

 Approximately 25% of the City’s water supply originates from groundwater wells with the remaining water supply from treated surface water supplied by the Stockton East Water District (SEWD).
 Learn more about SEWD in External Links below.

 The Delta Water Treatment Plant provides a new supplemental, high-quality water supply for the Stockton Metro area – up to 30 million gallons per day (MGD).
 The finished project:

 Please Contact Us for public tours.
 For security reasons, tours are by appointment only.

-Urban Water Management Plans (UWMPs) support long-term resource planning and ensure adequate water supplies are available for current and future water demands.
+Urban Water Management Plans support long-term resource planning and ensure adequate water supplies are available for current and future water demands.
 Every urban water supplier that provides over 3,000 acre-feet of water annually or serves more than 3,000 or more connections is required to assess the reliability of its water sources.

 The 2010 Joint Water Recycling Facilities Planning Study is an effort between the City of Stockton and the City of Lodi to consider the feasibility of using Lodi’s treated wastewater as a recycled water source for the North Stockton area.
 The use of nonpotable water would extend the City’s water resources, address groundwater overdraft, and reuse water that would otherwise be disposed of.

 The City’s comprehensive Water Conservation Program includes:

 The United States Environmental Protection Agency safeguards the quality of our water supply under the U.S. Safe Drinking Water Act of 1974.
-In many cases, California's standards are more stringent than federal standards.
+Many California standards are more stringent than federal standards.

 Your water supply meets all federal and state drinking water standards.